STOMP it anytime, anywhere.

 "I am exasperated because she keeps borrowing money from banks and the banks will lend it to her even though we have warned the banks that she is a scam victim."

-The Stomper shared screenshots of his conversation with an employee from a Malaysian universal bank with branches in Singapore.
+The Stomper shared screenshots of his conversation with an employee from a Malaysian bank with branches in Singapore.

 M told Stomp: "There were a couple more police reports made by my brother and my mother herself, but all had more or less the same replies.